 In Seawell Ltd v Ceva Freight (UK) Ltd EAT 2013 although the claimant worked full time on the provision of services he formed part of a group of employees.
 However as the whole group did not have as its principal purpose the carrying out of services for the client, the claimant was unsuccessful.

 Employees who are temporarily laid off and so not actively carrying out the relevant activities at the time of the service provision transfer, can comprise an organised grouping.
 In the very recent case of Inex Home Improvements Ltd v Hodgkins and Others EAT 2015, the Judge held that it would frustrate the purpose of the TUPE Regulations if employees on temporary layoff were not protected by them.
 In deciding whether employees on temporary lay off were an organised grouping it is necessary to consider the purpose, length and nature of the cessation of work.
 This case has now been referred to an employment tribunal to determine whether on the facts there was a service provision transfer.

 Morrisons solicitors have a specialist team advising on TUPE issues and drafting outsourcing agreements to protect your business.
-To find out more contact your usual adviser in the employment team or corporate and commercial team or Joanne Kavanagh, Partner and Head of Employment at: [email protected].
+To find out more contact your usual adviser in the employment team or corporate and commercial team.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.